mollusc-labs/clark/README.md

 Clark is a `Mojolicious` application that uses a `Vue3` frontend.
 Any and all contributions will be considered!
 Make sure your Perl code follows the `.perltidyrc`'s configuration before you make any pull-requests.
 Thanks!

+#### How to run in development
+Run `docker-compose up -d clark_database` and `setup.pl`, then install all of the CPAN dependencies listed in the `cpanfile`.

+Now you can run the frontend with `cd frontend && yarn dev`, and the backend with `./dev.sh`.

 ## License
 Clark is licensed under the `BSD-3 Clause` license, to learn more, please view the `LICENSE` file at the root of the project.